ndrs92/Sebastian/README.md

 How to use
 -------------

 Sebastian is fairly simple.
-Just open sebastian.py with a python interpreter, select a file to watch and start sebastian.
+Just open `sebastian.py` with a python interpreter, select a file to watch and start sebastian.
 It will autorefresh whenever that file is changed.

+To show Sebastian as fullscreen at startup just check the `Run on Startup` checkbox

 > **Note:**
 > - Sebastian needs [PySide](https://pypi.python.org/pypi/PySide/) to work.
 Install it with pip (pip install PySide).

 How to use the sample web interface